Graphic Design, Minor

 - Demonstrate diverse knowledge and skills required to perform professionally in an evolving creative work environment

-The Graphic Design Minor is open to all majors.
+The Minor in Graphic Design is open to all majors.
 Candidates do not need to present a portfolio to show proficiency in Adobe programs.
 The minor will consist of 15 credits made up of the four core courses* and one elective.

-* Courses from other NYIT majors can be considered acceptable substitutes for the Graphic Design Minor’s required courses.
+* Courses from other New York Tech majors can be considered acceptable substitutes for the minor’s required courses.
 For the substitution(s) to be considered, the student must earn at least a grade of “C” in the course considered for the substitution.
-Students who wish to request a course substitution should contact the Digital Arts and Design Department Chair.
+Students who wish to request a course substitution should contact the Department of Digital Arts and Design chairperson.